themarcusaurelius/clicky/README.md

 ## Running Locally

-`To run the application locally, run npm or yarn start and the broswer should open to local host 3000.`
+`*run npm or yarn start and the broswer should open to local host 3000.`